 The unfortunate thing about internet trolls is that they can cause very real emotional trauma.
 And rather than be affected by this, they actually thrive on it.
 Their intent is to be offensive, argumentative and disruptive and the more their victims respond negatively to their behavior, the more successful they consider themselves to be.
 It's a vicious cycle that can infect entire discussions, threads and even a whole website.

 While standard cyber bullying can take on a menacing and even threatening tone and may escalate to a level that requires legal intervention, trolling is much more subtle and less easy to police.
 Because trolls can take on multiple identities, it's almost impossible to stop them.
-Even if you shut down one account, they can pop up again with another one and start the whole process over again, laughing about it the whole time.
+Even if you shut down one account (which I do not advocate), they can pop up again with another one and start the whole process over again, laughing about it the whole time.

 For this reason the best thing you can do about internet trolls, in fact the only effective thing you can do, is to ignore them entirely.
 It may sound overly simplistic but it really does work.
 Because their entire goal is to get attention, if you refuse to capitulate and pay no attention, then in most cases they will eventually get frustrated or bored and go away.
 Engaging them in any way will only add fuel to the flame and make the situation that much worse.